Three times a week, we do our podcast, Verdict with Ted Cruz.

 That shows her intent to violate the law.

-In fact, uh when the DOJ and the FBI came to Mar-a-Lago and they went through the files, he invited them to do that.
+In fact, when the DOJ and the FBI came to Mar-a-Lago and they went through the files, he invited them to do that.

-So, you know, when Merrick Garland uh stood in front of cameras last Thursday and said it's our standard practice to use the lease and trust intrusive uh method rather than a search warrant.
+So, you know, when Merrick Garland stood in front of cameras last Thursday and said it's our standard practice to use the least intrusive method rather than a search warrant, why didn't he issue another subpoena if they wanted more documents?

-Uh Trump had indicated you can have them if you want them.
+Trump had indicated you can have them if you want them.

 I think that's what's really going on here.

-And if that's true, then Merrick Garland is not only unethical and his actions horribly wrong, uh, but it's a blatant abuse of power.
+And if that's true, then Merrick Garland is not only unethical and his actions horribly wrong, but it's a blatant abuse of power.

-Let's get your take, Carrie Se uh Severino.
+Let's get your take, Harry, Severino.

-He could be on the Supreme Court, he'll be in the middle of the road.
+He could be on the Supreme Court.

 Hello, folks.

-He may have this moderate demeanor, and you know, of course he says things like, well, yes, we would always want to use the most non-intrusive method, but judge them not by you know his demeanor, but what he actually does.
+And, you know, of course, he says things like, well, yes, we would always want to use the most non-intrusive method.

-Um the good thing is at least he doesn't have life tenure on the Supreme Court.
+The good thing is at least he doesn't have life tenure on the Supreme Court.

-And uh it's very frustrating and to see that institution, which is supposed to be defending the rule of law, applying it evenly to both sides, um really going all in for what look like very politicized approaches and and and it's sad to see that that that wasn't limited to the what was going on for the last four years.
+And it's very frustrating to see that institution, which is supposed to be defending the rule of law, applying it evenly to both sides, really going all in for what look like very politicized approaches.

-It it's absolutely continuing in spades.
+It's absolutely continuing in spades.

 He's very concerned about enforcing this law against President Trump.